-- The Cameo: The alligators and hippos from Film/Fantasia appear at Minnie and Daisys skating show.
+- The Cameo: The alligators and hippos from Fantasia perform with Minnie and Daisys skating shows.

 - Christmas Light Chaos: Played for Drama in "Mickey's Dog-Gone Christmas".
 Mickey's over-the-top Christmas lights actually work painlessly at first.
 Pluto then tries to put the star on the tree but falls, which causes a bowl of punch to spill onto a power strip and short circuit everything.
 Mickey then scolds Pluto and sends him to the dog house.
 This makes Pluto feel unappreciated and disgraced, so he decides to run away from home.

 - Color-Coded for Your Convenience: While Minnie is performing, the spotlight is pink, but it turns green when Daisy steals it, representing her jealousy.
 Then when both perform together, the spotlight becomes a bluish white.